x-radio/QuickPID/README.md

 void QuickPID::SetControllerDirection(Action Action);
 ```

-The PID will either be connected to a `DIRECT` acting process (+Output leads to +Input) or a `reverse` acting process (+Output leads to -Input.)
+The PID will either be connected to a `direct` acting process (+Output leads to +Input) or a `reverse` acting process (+Output leads to -Input.)
 We need to know which one, because otherwise we may increase the output when we should be decreasing.
 This is called from the constructor.

 #### SetProportionalMode